The Future of Work: Robots, AI, and Automation by Darrell M. West

 Why We Recommend The Future of Work: Robots, Ai, and Automation by Darrell M. West

-Darrell M. West provides a compact overview of present trends, forecasts a future of work where fewer individuals are needed, and investigates the effect on society.
-For example, transportation and medication are already utilizing robotics and AI to redefine work and funding, on the other hand, obsoleting a lot of the current jobs.
+Darrell M. West provides a compact overview of present trends, forecasts a future of work where fewer individuals are needed, and investigates society’s effect.
+For example, transportation and medication are already utilizing robotics and AI to redefine work and funding while obsoleting many current jobs.

 To get to know a way how to achieve more through automation, Click Here